sanojkumaroad/-Databases-CSCI-466-NiU-DatabasesProject-/README.md

 The page showing the cart should have a link to another page that allows them to check out.

 **CHECKING OUT** -
-The checkout page should allow the user to enter a shipping address, and billing information (see the note below).
+The checkout page should allow the user to enter a shipping address, and billing information.
 It will show them, at a minimum, the total value of the items in their cart, and allow them to finish submitting an order.
 **Note**: AT NO POINT SHOULD ANY ACTUAL CREDIT CARD INFORMATION BE ENTERED.
 MAKE UP FAKE DATA AND KEEP YOUR BILLING INFO SAFE.